Processing Data Mining Objects

 Also, if you clear the cache, you will not be able to use the holdout test set, if you defined one, and the definition of the test set partition will be lost.
 For more information about holdout test sets, see Partitioning Data into Training and Testing Sets (Analysis Services - Data Mining).

 You must process the Analysis Services models that you define before you can start to work with them.
 You must also reprocess the mining models whenever you change the mining model structure, update the training data, change an existing mining model, or add a new mining model to the structure.

 You can process the mining models in the following ways.

-- Deploy the project.
-Depending on the project settings and the current state of the project, the mining models in the project may be processed when the project is deployed.
-When you initiate deployment, processing begins automatically, unless there is a previously processed version on the Analysis Services server and there have been no structural changes.
+Deploy the project.
+Depending on the project settings and the current state of the project, the mining models in the project can be processed when the project is deployed.
+When you initiate deployment, processing starts automatically, unless there is a previously processed version on the Analysis Services server and there have been no structural changes.
 You can deploy a project by selecting Deploy solution from the drop-down list or by pressing the F5 key.
-You can control how mining models are deployed by adjusting the deployment properties.
-For more information about deploying an Analysis Services solution, see Deploying Analysis Services Development and Production Systems.
+You can control how mining models are deployed by setting the deployment properties.
+For more information about how to deploy an Analysis Services data mining solution, see Deployment (Analysis Services - Data Mining).

 Use the menus or buttons in the Mining Models tab or Mining Structure tab in Data Mining Editor.
 In the Mining Models tab, you can reprocess the mining structure, process just the selected mining models, or process all the mining models associated with the structure.

 Open the Mining Model Viewer tab in the Data Mining Editor.
 If the mining model structure is out-of-date, the editor prompts you to redeploy and process the mining model.